Venezuela: Protesters, troops clash ahead of Sunday vote

 Political upheaval intensified in late March when the Venezuelan Supreme Court dissolved Parliament and transferred all legislative powers to itself.
 The court reversed that decision after three days, but the initial move triggered intermittent, deadly protests for months.

-As of Friday, at least 113 people have died in protests and other incidents linked to the unrest, the attorney general's office has said, often without elaborating on how they died or who killed them.
+As of Friday, at least 113 people have died in protests and other incidents linked to the unrest, the attorney general's office has said, often without elaborating on who was responsible for their deaths.

 At least seven of those deaths happened Wednesday and Thursday during a two-day opposition-led general strike.